warning icon

 This formula was used to calculate the standard errors of the ratios (assuming X and Y are uncorrelated, using the first order Taylor series expansion, which is an approximate but widely used and accepted approach).

-The standard error of the ratio of two estimates is the product of the ratio (of the two estimates) and the square root of the sum of the relative variance of the numerator and the relative variance of the denominator.
-The relative variance of an estimate is the variance of the estimate divided by the squared estimate.
+The standard error of the ratio of two estimates, X and Y, is the ratio of X and Y multiplied by the square root of the sum of the relative variance of X and the relative variance of Y, where relative variance of X is the variance of X divided by the square of X.

-Errors for some estimates are only available as the relative standard error (RSE) or percent relative standard error (PRSE).
+Errors for some estimates are available only as the relative standard error or percent relative standard error.

-The percent relative standard error of an estimate is the standard error of the estimate divided by the estimate expressed as a percentage.
+The percent relative standard error is the standard error divided by the estimate, all multiplied by one hundred percent.

-Table S-A provides the GDP price deflators used in the State Indicators.
-These price indices are for the national GDP and are not adjusted for states.
+Table S-A provides the GDP price deflators used in State Indicators.
+These price indices are for the national GDP and are not adjusted for states or counties.
 The State Indicators tables that are available for download present information as current dollars only.
-The data in Table S-A can be used to replicate the constant dollar information in the State Indicators.
+The data in Table S-A can be used to replicate the constant dollar information in State Indicators.
 It may also be applied to the standard error tables, as applicable.

 As noted in the overview, indicators based on estimates have associated standard errors, and therefore, small differences in numbers may not be statistically significant.